Architecture Teams

 Dragon1 advises every architecture team to define a service menu for their stakeholders / internal clients and to organize their work with a working schedule.
 In this way, the architects can do their work much more efficiently, especially if there is a shortage of resources.

-On the schedule three types of work always are present: Planned Work, Project Work, and Ad Hoc Work.
-Every week you need to be able to work on your general models and documents, to make sure you as a team can use the same baseline and can advise the clients using a solid foundation in the projects.
+On the schedule, three types of work are always present: Planned Work, Project Work, and Ad Hoc Work.
+Every week, you need to be able to work on your general models and documents to make sure you, as a team, can use the same baseline and can advise the clients using a solid foundation in the projects.

-To have stakeholders / internal clients request products, architects better create a portfolio so it can be communicated very easily what clients can expect when they need a product or make use of a service.
+To have stakeholders / internal clients request products, architects better create a portfolio so it can be communicated very easily what clients can expect when they need a product or use a service.

 Level 1.
 Project-Oriented Approach of EA – Ad Hoc / Unstructured Change

-In this level architects are organized in the following way:
+In this level, architects are organized in the following way:

-'Architect' is not yet a position but a role.
-Architects mainly review the work of others and produce documents that contain a mix of plans for approaches, requirements, and designs, instead of splitting them up into three.
+'Architect' is not a position but a role.
+Architects mainly review the work of others and produce documents that contain a mix of plans for approaches, requirements, and designs instead of splitting them up into three.
 Architects follow change instead of managing and controlling change.
 There are no complete or correct Enterprise Architecture documents.
 There are some project-oriented / solution architecture documents.
 Architecture is done at an operational level, ad hoc.

 Level 2.
 Process-Oriented Approach of EA – Managed Change

-In this level architects are organized in the following way:
+In this level, architects are organized in the following way:

-There is a notion of Enterprise Architecture but the various architectures in the framework are not documented (well).
+There is a notion of Enterprise Architecture, but the various architectures in the framework are not documented (well).
 There are some standards to work with, but not everything may be used at will.
 Architects guide Change.
 An architect is a position.
 Architects and Project Managers are in each other’s way.

 Level 3.
 Product Oriented Approach of EA – Controlled Change

-In this level architects are organized in the following way:
+In this level, architects are organized in the following way:

 There is one team called 'The Design Office', positioned underneath the CFO or CIO.
 Architecture is done at an operational, tactical, and strategic level.
 Architects create (agile) designs for strategy, enterprise-wide (business / IT) solutions, and (digital) transformations.